 In 1927–1928 Beba Idelson worked as a statistician at the Jewish Agency in Jerusalem, where both the pay and the working conditions were vastly superior to those in agriculture.
 Here she also acquired a wider circle of acquaintances and strengthened her ties with labor leaders, but nothing in her work increased her interest in women-related issues.

-She thus began her relationship with the Women Workers’ Movement in a local organization, the Tel Aviv Women’s Employment Bureau.
+Idelson thus began her relationship with the Women Workers’ Movement in a local organization, the Tel Aviv Women’s Employment Bureau.
 In theory, this was subordinate to Mo’ezet ha-Po’alot, an institution of the elected women workers’ movement.
 In fact, the women’s movement was subordinate to the city’s (male) Workers’ Council and to the rule of the Ahdut ha-Avodah party.
-Beba’s years of volunteering at the party’s club bore fruit.
-In the summer of 1931, when Rahel Katznelson and Ada Maimon were looking for a volunteer to replace them temporarily in the secretariat of Mo’ezet ha-Po’alot while they went to Switzerland as delegates to the Seventeenth Zionist Congress, Beba, young and dedicated, was their natural choice.
-Thus Beba Idelson entered the narrow confines of the Mo’ezet ha-Po’alot’s room in the Va’ad ha-Po’el House in Tel Aviv.
+Idelson’s years of volunteering at the party’s club bore fruit.
+In the summer of 1931, when Rahel Katznelson and Ada Maimon were looking for a volunteer to replace them temporarily in the secretariat of Mo’ezet ha-Po’alot while they went to Switzerland as delegates to the Seventeenth Zionist Congress, Idelson, young and dedicated, was their natural choice.
+Thus she entered the narrow confines of the Mo’ezet ha-Po’alot’s room in the Va’ad ha-Po’el House in Tel Aviv.
 Here she began her long, exciting career as a leader of the country’s women.